 Masked Autoencoders (MAEs): A self-supervised learning method designed to pre-train models by reconstructing masked portions of the input.
 The model learns to predict the missing parts based on the context provided by the unmasked portions.
 This process forces the model to develop a deep understanding of the underlying data structure.

 ViT Masked Autoencoders combine the strengths of both approaches.
-By pre-training a ViT model using a masked autoencoding objective, the resulting model becomes highly proficient at capturing visual patterns, semantic relationships, and contextual information.
+Worth adding: by pre-training a ViT model using a masked autoencoding objective, the resulting model becomes highly proficient at capturing visual patterns, semantic relationships, and contextual information.
 This pre-trained ViT can then be fine-tuned for various downstream tasks, significantly improving performance and reducing the need for large labeled datasets.

 The Architecture of ViT Masked Autoencoders